james-stevens/handshake-bind-hns/README.md

-# A Universal DNS Resolver of Web3 Names
+# A Universal DNS Resolver of ICANN & Web3 Names

 Higher throughput resolving ICANN, Handshake and `.eth` domain names using `bind` using an external `hsd`